 You can have the largest and most expensive stockpile of survival gear and weapons in the world.
 But if you don’t educate yourself on how to use them, they will be worthless.
-Arrange training sessions in which you and your family.
+Arrange training sessions in which you and your family practice some easy survival skills.
 Go for a hike with your packs on and try swimming while carrying the equivalent weight of a body.
 Even practice evacuating your home in an organized manner so that everyone is ready when the time comes.

 Make sure that you know how to use the survival stove and water filtration systems that you’ve purchased.
 Would you actually know what to do with that gas mask in your basement quickly enough for it to be effective?
 Regularly train with any weapons that you own so that you are comfortable handling and using them.
 An emergency situation is not the time to familiarize yourself with your firearm.

 Disaster can come in a variety of forms.
 You may need to get home from work, hunker down at your home or hit the road to a safer location.
 A failure to prepare for all these scenarios can leave you stuck.
 While sometimes the safest place to be is at your main residence, which should be adequately stockpiled.
 But staying put may not always be possible.